monsterkodi/kakao/kakao.app/kode/ked/notes.md

             - if executed from a finder: the finder's setting
                 - original finder can be closed and thus 'moves' to the search result pane

+- mapscroll
+    - add scrollbar handle
+    - update on line changes
+    - fix scrolling to bottom for long files
+    - show cursors and selections
+    - split image into chunks

 - multicursor delete/backspace over multiple lines? (alt+cmd+delete in ko)

 - prefs